Sage-Bionetworks/SharedOpenBridgeApp-iOS/README.md

-# MobileToolboxApp-iOS-Public
+# SharedMobileToolboxApp-iOS
-Shared code for setting up a flavor of the Mobile Toolbox App
+Public repo for shared code used to set up a flavor of the Mobile Toolbox App.